zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-wls/ords-as-microservice/ords-as-microservice.md

 ## Summary
-In summary, you replaced the business logic to retrieve JSON data-type from converged database with the URL fetching the same data over REST using Oracle REST Data Services(ORDS).
+To summarize, you replaced the business logic to retrieve JSON data-type from converged database with the URL fetching the same data over REST using Oracle REST Data Services(ORDS).

 You have successfully completed *Converged Database for WebLogic Developer* workshop